 Serving all impacted by brain injury around the world.

 A question from a member the Hope Facebook family seemed simple enough.
-“What is HOPE After Brain Injury?”
+“What is the Brain Injury Hope Network?”
 She asked.

 An innocent enough question – with an amazing back-story.